-You have questions about Radon and we have both answers and solutions!
+You have questions about Radon and the Go To Radon Company Ltd. has both answers and solutions!
 Please find below some answers to questions we hear all the time and at the bottom are a list of hyperlinks to much more information.
 Radon is real and serious, however please test and if you find you have elevated Radon levels don’t panic we have highly effective solutions!

 What is Radon?